StructuralNeurobiologyLab/SyConn/docs/object_mapping.md

 ## Prerequisites
 * SegmentationDatasets of cellular organelles (see [object mapping](object_mapping.md) and [SegmentationDataset](segmentation_dataset.md))
-* Segmentation- and KnossosDataset of super voxel segmentation (i.e. 64 bit Knossos cubes).
+* Segmentation- and KnossosDataset of supervoxel segmentation (i.e. 64 bit Knossos cubes).
-* [SSD](super_segmentation_datasets.md) of cellular super voxels for the aggregation to SSVs.
+* [SSD](super_segmentation_datasets.md) of cellular supervoxels for the aggregation to SSVs.

 ## Mapping objects to supervoxels
 Objects are mapped to supervoxels with